fsofelipe/RPSLS_Network_UFPel_2017/README.md

 Rules:
 - "Infinity" (large, but finity) number of players can connect to the game at same time;
 - Every time a user connects, the server creates a lobby.
 A lobby holds the player for 180 seconds or until a second player connects.
-- After the lobby gets full (2 players) the game start;
+- After the lobby gets full (2 players) the game starts;
-- The game is played for this two players until one of them is able to win.
+- The game is played for these two players until one of them is able to win.
 Notice that a draw is possible.
 Ex.: two rocks.